The dishes on this list are not rare in Thailand, though they are not nearly as common as some of the other well known and famous dishes.

 5. Som Tam Ponlamai

-One of Thailand's most famous dishes is Som Tam, or green papaya salad.
-Foreigners and Thais alike love the multi-variations of this crispy fresh salad.
+One of Thailand's most famous dishes is Som Tam or green papaya salad.
+Foreigners and Thais alike love the multi-variation of this crispy fresh salad.

 6. Gaeng Aom

 One of the most herb induced dishes I've ever tasted is Gaeng Aom.